atsushieno/ADLplug-AE/README.md

   - supports CLAP build.
 - eliminated modal dialogs for Android (for Standalone and AAP plugin).
 - build both ADLplug and OPNplug at a time, without cmake arguments.
+- Added "Dummy" volume model in OPNplug (otherwise "only one enum" parameter causes run-time error)

 Everything else is left as is, so far.